Should you need to replace specific cell values with custom text,

 #> 6 0.001 1 F

-Values in the table body cells can be replaced by specifying which values
+#> 7 84.3 -32 GValues in the table body cells can be replaced by specifying which values

-) and what the replacement value should be.
+should be replaced (in values) and what the replacement value should be.

 It's okay to search for numerical or character values across all columns and

-the replacement value can also be of the numeric
+the replacement value can also be of the numeric or character types.

 sub_values(values = 800, replacement = "Eight hundred")

-argument to target cell values for replacement
+We can also use the pattern argument to target cell values for replacement

 sub_values(pattern = "A|C|E", replacement = "Ace")

-For the most flexibility, it's best to use the fn
+For the most flexibility, it's best to use the fn argument.
+With that you

 need to ensure that the function you provide will return a logical vector

-when invoked on a column of cell values, taken as x
+when invoked on a column of cell values, taken as x (and, the length of

-that vector must match the length of x
+that vector must match the length of x).

 sub_values(